13 Illegal Job Interview Questions You Don’t Have to Answer

 Rawpixel.com/Adobe gay couple hugging in the park

-An interviewer cannot ask about a candidate’s gender identity, sex, or orientation.
-Discrimination against any employee based on gender identity, sex or orientation is in violation of Title VII, though only for companies with 15 or more employees.
+Discrimination against any employee based on gender identity, sex, or orientation violates Title VII, though only for companies with 15 or more employees.

 angellodeco/Adobe doctor analyzing DNA sequence results

-Employers are also required to tell their own health care providers not to collect that information as part of any exams required for employment.
+Employers are also required to tell their own healthcare providers not to collect that information as part of any exams required for employment.

 Brenda Blossom/Adobe person with socks getting on weight scale